-The successful stuffing if majorly followed by financial gains as this attack is mostly done on online banking accounts or on other accounts and portals such as emails, social media, payment portals (API’s), online shopping website, etc. that would contain any financially exploitable information.
-Unlike the credential cracking that uses brute force and dictionary attacks to guess the password, credential stuffing uses typically compromised username and passwords (mostly the end products of a breach or information theft) paired with the automation process to simply automate the logins for millions of credential pairs from the list using standard web automation tools.
+The successful stuffing is typically followed by financial gains as this attack is mostly done on online banking accounts or on other accounts and portals such as emails, social media, payment portals (API’s), online shopping websites, etc., that contain any financially exploitable information.
+Unlike credential cracking, which uses brute force and dictionary attacks to guess the password, credential stuffing uses compromised username and passwords (mostly the end products of a breach or information theft) paired with the automation process to simply automate the logins for millions of credential pairs from the list using standard web automation tools.

-Penetration testing or Ethical hacking could be defined as the authorized simulated cyberattack on a system/network to review and evaluate the targets’ cybersecurity posture, i.e., to identify the strength and weaknesses of an organization’s cyber landscape.
+Penetration testing or ethical hacking is the authorized simulated cyberattack on a system/network to review and evaluate the targets’ cybersecurity posture, i.e., to identify the strength and weaknesses of an organization’s cyber landscape.
 This is usually carried out by licensed pen tester on the request of the organization that intends to test its network for vulnerabilities.
-This process is attempted just as how an actual malicious hacker (black hat hacker) would intend to carry out, i.e., via the standard kill chain methodology but in a controlled and authorized environment.
+This process is attempted just as how an actual malicious hacker (black hat hacker) would intend to carry out an attack, i.e., via the standard kill chain methodology but in a controlled and authorized environment.
 Thus, earning these pen testers the name of white hat hackers or ethical hackers.
 The process typically identifies the vulnerabilities in a system/network and tries to exploit those vulnerabilities in order to test the comprehensive defense postures and to project the magnitude of any probable attack.
 The time required for penetration testing differs with respect to the amount of target data shared with auditors.
-Thus, a penetration test aims to help organizations determine the system’s ability to withstand an attack and to discover any potential vulnerabilities.
-The current article discusses about credential stuffing and how a penetration tester or ethical hacker could use it to test an organization’s web application security.
+A penetration test aims to help organizations determine the system’s ability to withstand an attack and to discover any potential vulnerabilities.
+The current article discusses credential stuffing in-depth and how a penetration tester or ethical hacker could use it to test an organization’s web application security.

 Figure: Classification of credential stuffing in the lattice of penetration testing

 As described earlier, credential stuffing extensively relies on automation; hackers do not literally type millions of credential pairs into the login boxes across thousands of sites manually.
-Also, the process cannot be attempted for all the records form single IP address nor multiple can multiple tires be allowed for single IP as many websites have rate limiting and antispam/antibot protections in place to block flooding of requests.
-Many of credential stuffing tools are available on the dark web and other malicious platforms, such as
+Also, the process cannot be attempted for all the records from a single IP address nor are multiple tries allowed for a single IP as many websites have rate limiting and antispam/antibot protections in place to block flooding of requests.
+Many credential stuffing tools are available on the dark web and other malicious platforms, such as: